maqsud07081988/portable-mysql-8/README.md

 This is (currently) a Windows only project and does not contain a MySQL install or an OpenSim install.
 You will need to provide those files yourself and know how to set up OpenSim yourself.
 This software is only a frontend to make a lot of the painful MySQL stuff easier to set up, startup, shutdown, and provide ease of portability for those things.

+Right now this project should be considered **alpha software**.
+Bugs, issues, quirks, and even unimplemented features should be expected.
+While I have taken care to reasonably test this to make sure there are no major issues; I am just one person and can't account for every situation this sofware could be ran under.

 ### What this project is intended for
 * ***OpenSim specific*** MySQL use
 * Quick and easy portability of your OpenSim install and database on your medium of choice